Blogpost · March 21, 2026

 A: Let's think step by step.

-The model learns to emulate the step-by-step reasoning pattern from the examples.
+The model learns the reasoning pattern from the examples and applies it to the new question.

-Remarkably, simply adding "Let's think step by step" triggers reasoning without any examples.
+A surprising discovery from research: simply adding the phrase "Let's think step by step" to a prompt triggers chain-of-thought reasoning without any examples at all.

 Q: A farmer has 12 chickens and 8 cows.
 Each chicken has 2 legs and each cow has 4 legs.
 How many total legs are there?